Pius Coxwell Achanga: Career

 Following the completion of his graduate studies, he worked as a research associate at the Institute for Manufacturing (IfM), in the School of Engineering at the University of Cambridge in the UK.
 He was then hired by the Uganda National Council for Higher Education (UNCHE), rising to the position of Head of Institutional and Programme Accreditation (IPA).
 On 3 October 2022, he was appointed as the substantive vice chancellor of MMU, becoming the first VC of the university, since it became a public institution.

 Research

-He has also participated in academic research and he has some journal articles he has authored and co-authored; these include; Managing and leading African Universities.
-Development of an impact assessment framework for lean manufacturing within SMEs. and Higher education systems and institutions: Uganda.
+Achanga has participated in academic research.
+He has authored and co-authored journal articles including "Managing and Leading African Universities", "Development of an impact assessment framework for lean manufacturing within SMEs", and "Higher Education Systems and Institutions: Uganda".